-Students majoring in Sport and Exercise Science (SEPX) complete a combination of basic and applied science courses to explore how the human body functions during physical activity and exercise.
-As part of the curriculum students will apply the principles and concepts of biology, chemistry, physics, anatomy, and physiology, biomechanics, exercise physiology, nutrition and exercise psychology to the study of the human body's responses and adaptions to acute and chronic bouts of physical activity and exercise.
+Students majoring in Sport and Exercise Science (SPEX) apply the principles and concepts of several disciplines including physiology, biomechanics, and psychology to the study of the human body's responses and adaptions to acute and chronic bouts of physical activity and exercise.
 Students are also required to complete internships that provide the opportunity to apply their knowledge in a workplace setting.
-SPEX courses are practically-based and require in-person attendance, so online options are not available.
+Sport and Exercise courses are practically-based and require in-person attendance, so online options are not available.

 If you are considering changing your major to Sport & Exercise Science (SPEX), start by reviewing the curriculum.
-Do not hesitate to contact our Program Coordinator Kari Berkas (email@example.com) if you have any questions.
-You can also visit the Major and Minor Selection section on the A&S Academic Advising Website for more information.
+Contact the Program Coordinator Kari Berkas if you have any questions.
+You can also visit the Major and Minor Selection section on the College of Arts and Sciences Advising Center website for more information.

 Freshmen application information can be found on the Undergraduate Admissions webpage.
-There are admission requirements for all first-year applicants, and please make special note of the requirements for direct entry into the Sport and Exercise Science major:
+There are admission requirements for all first-year applicants, and there are additional requirements for direct entry into the Sport and Exercise Science major.

 Transfer application information can be found on the Transfer Admissions webpage.
-If you have further questions, you can contact Kari Berkas, Program Coordinator, at firstname.lastname@example.org to learn how to schedule an appointment with an advisor in the College of Arts & Sciences Advising Center to learn more about the transfer process, requirements to enter the Sport and Exercise Science (SPEX) major, and what courses you have taken at your current or previous institution that may fulfill SPEX requirements.
-They can also assist you with registration during your first quarter.
-More information can be found here.
+If you have further questions, you can contact Program Coordinator Kari Berkas to learn how to schedule an appointment with an advisor in the College of Arts and Sciences Advising Center to learn more about the transfer process, requirements, and potential course equivalencies from your former school.

 Some students choose to take certain courses within the Sport and Exercise Science (SPEX) program without seeking a degree.
 If you want to learn more about how to apply as a non-matriculated student, please review the information on the Undergraduate Admissions webpage.

-If you have further questions or would like to speak with an Arts and Sciences Advisor, contact Kari Berkas, Program Coordinator, at email@example.com.
+If you have further questions or would like to speak with an Arts and Sciences Advisor, contact Program Coordinator Kari Berkas.